Prefer to read in Dutch? Click here

 Back vent

-Once you’ve bought the blazer, cut and remove the thread.
-If you don’t, an awkward bulge will form at the bottom, while the vent is designed to ensure the fabric drapes properly on your body.
+After buying the blazer, cut and remove the thread.
+If you don’t, the bottom will form an awkward bulge, even though the vent is designed to make the fabric drape properly on your body.

 Sleeve length